Edgar Matobato: International Criminal Court case

 On April 24, 2017, representing Matobato, Sabio filed a 77-page complaint at the International Criminal Court (ICC) against Duterte and his subordinates titled "The Situation of Mass Murder in the Philippines, Rodrigo Duterte: The Mass Murderer" to its Prosecutor Fatou Bensouda.
-Aside from President Duterte, the complaint included Senators Richard Gordon and Alan Peter Cayetano, House Speaker Pantaleon Alvarez, Justice Secretary Vitaliano Aguirre II, Interior Secretary Ismael Sueno, PNP Chief Ronald dela Rosa, Police Colonels Edilberto Leonardo, Royina Garma, and Sanson Buenaventura, NBI Director Dante A. Gierran, and Solicitor General Jose Calida.
+Aside from President Duterte, the complaint included Senators Richard Gordon and Alan Peter Cayetano, House Speaker Pantaleon Alvarez, Justice Secretary Vitaliano Aguirre II, Interior Secretary Ismael Sueno, PNP Chief Ronald dela Rosa, Police Colonels Edilberto Leonardo, Royina Garma, and Sanson Buenaventura, NBI Director Dante Gierran, and Solicitor General Jose Calida.

 On January 14, 2020, Sabio, accompanied by now-disbarred attorney Larry Gadon, announced that he was withdrawing his complaint at the ICC.
 Sabio would claim that the withdrawal was due to his refusal to be a part of the politics of Senators Trillanes and de Lima, Congressman Gary Alejano, as well as the Liberal Party against President Duterte.
 Bensouda responded that Sabio's withdrawal would not affect the case, since there were 57 other communications to the ICC against Duterte.

 Following persistent death threats, in January 2025, Matobato fled the Philippines with his family using a fake passport.
 Posing as a gardener, he left the country together with two Catholic priests who negotiated his escape and two journalists from The New York Times.
 Their first flight brought them to Dubai, then to an undisclosed location.
 He was brought under the protection of the ICC, and gave a deposition for the court to "secure his statements and testimonies".
 The Bureau of Immigration began investigating Matobato's escape from the country, including whether he had changed his appearance, and identified the fake name he used during immigration.
 Meanwhile, the Department of Foreign Affairs reported that Matobato did not have any passport records under his name.